 Why Do Banks Drown Us In Credit Card Offers?
 A Solid 10% Return

-For decades, the banks in our country have made scads of money issuing credit cards to pretty much anybody who had a pulse (and dogs and snakes and trees).
+For decades, the banks in our country have made scads of money issuing credit cards to pretty much anybody who had a pulse (and dogs and trees).
 Getting approval has become tougher since 2008, but the reality remains: banks love credit cards.
 Each week I receive offers in the mail to open up more and more cards.
 Why are banks so frantically eager to do this?
 The short answer: because they make such amazing returns.

 What the above chart shows is the average interest rate on credit cards within the United States for the past twenty years.
 In short: anybody who has issued credit cards has made a ton of money.
 In fact, this rate was around 16% throughout the 80s, only recently coming down to its current 13% average ten years ago.
 Considering how the default rate for credit cards is 3% (this is eerily similar to Lending Club), this means the banks are making a 10% return by issuing unsecured lines of credit, and have done so pretty much since credit cards began.
 Banks send people like you and me all these annoying applications and offer us hundreds of dollars in signup bonuses because they realize how remarkably stable credit card borrowers are as a group of people to lend money to.